mike632t/sdc-examples/README.md

 The examples were compiled using SDCC version 3.8 and tested on CP/M 2.2.

+On 4Mhz Z80 generating the Julia set will take approximately 45 minutes!

 ### Building the CP/M runtime libraries

 The C runtime is written for SDCC's Z80 assembler and is used to define the